pivotal/blog/content/post/writing-an-ionic2-app-for-production.md

 ## Testing

-- Here at [Pivotal](https://pivotal.io), we do TDD and we believe that testing is the foundation of any successful software project.
+Here at [Pivotal](https://pivotal.io), we do TDD and we believe that testing is the foundation of any successful software project.
 Unfortunately, testing the application was generally not as smooth as we would have liked it to be.
   - **Unit tests**: were easy to write as there are no or very few dependencies that need to be mocked.
   - **Integration tests**: were hard to write as there are a lot of dependencies and we found ourselves in mocking-hell, mocking all sorts of internal objects inside Angular 2 and Ionic 2.
   - **End-to-end**: We used [Protractor](http://www.protractortest.org/#/) and the constant flakyness of our end-to-end tests was frustrating.
 Unless its support for Angular 2 and Ionic has improved in the meantime, we would not use it again.
 Also, we found that the more native functionality we added, the harder it became to test.
 To test native functionality we suggest looking into tools like [Appium](http://appium.io/).
 Appium allows developers to write tests which run in an emulator or a device, but can still assert on content rendered in the webview.

-- All tests were affected by the fact that we used TypeScript and the code needed to be transpiled to JavaScript before being run.
-This took some extra time setting up a continous delivery pipeline.
+All tests were affected by the fact that we used TypeScript and the code needed to be transpiled to JavaScript before being run.
+This took some extra time setting up a continuous delivery pipeline.

 > Generally, we would have liked more resources which cover testing and present best practices for testing components, pages and services.
 We lost valuable time figuring it out ourselves.